 This is a little like deciding on a scoop of ice cream—so many tasty options to choose from, and different people like different flavors.
 We’ve tried to narrow down the selections based on specific criteria.

-* Best Luxury Hotel: At the intimate Audubon Cottages, the luxury commences when your 24-hour butler greets you at the private, unmarked entrance.
-For sheer opulence, attention to your every need, and vast expanses of room, our vote goes to the Windsor Court.
+- Best Luxury Hotel: At the intimate Audubon Cottages, the luxury commences when your 24-hour butler greets you at the private, unmarked entrance.
+For sheer opulence, attention to your every need, and vast expanses of room, it's the Windsor Court.
 A Club Level suite, of course.
 The Pontchartrain Hotel is slightly less soignée but still worthy.

-* Best for Families: It’s not fancy, but we like the Homewood Suites for the spacious two-room suites, location, and freebie meals.
-The Richelieu and Maison Dupuy also offer easy comfort and swimming pools.
+- Best for Families: It’s not fancy, but we like both Homewood Suites locations for the spacious two-room suites, amenities, and freebie meals.
+The Richelieu offers easy comfort, top notch service, and a swimming pool.